 How to store your plants when they are in a bag?

-When you transport the plant, store it in the bag with a special arrangement that protects it from the temperature change and the damage during carrying.
+When you transport the plant, store it in a bag with a special arrangement that protects it from temperature change and damage during carrying.
 You have to pack them in a way that they will not be damaged during transit.
 Aquarium live plants aren’t cheap.

 How does temperature affect bagged plants?

-When the package is kept under direct sunlight during shipping can heat the interior.
+When the package is kept under direct sunlight shipping can heat the interior.
 It will warm the soil, and the water in the soil would vaporize.
-High temperatures dry out the leaves quickly, making them drop them and lose the strength.
-The shipment must be properly arranged to protect the plants in the box.
+High temperatures dry out the leaves quickly, making them drop and lose their strength.
+The shipment must be arranged appropriately to protect the plants in the box.

 How to ship aquarium plants?

-If you transport the plant without the water bag, use the wet towel to wrap the plant.
+If you transport the plant without the water bag, use a wet towel to wrap the plant.
 The water would keep the moisture in the plant and control the temperature.

-Keep your aquarium plant from dying with extra care and arranging basic requirements during the shipping.
+Keep your aquarium plant from dying with extra care and arrange basic requirements during the shipping.
 Ask if the shipping company offers a special service for plant transportation.

-Some large shipping companies might have a temperature-controlled shipping facility where the plant is kept in the close AC compartment where the temperature is kept normal in the moderated environment.
+Some large shipping companies might have a temperature-controlled shipping facility where the plant is kept in a closed AC compartment where the temperature is kept normal in a moderated environment.

-The aquarium plans would survive without needing sunlight in the dark container when kept in the moderated temperature.
+The aquarium plans would survive without needing sunlight in the dark container when kept at a moderated temperature.